WalrusNetwork/markdown-content/README.md

 ![](https://i.imgur.com/kE0MOV6.png)

-Each guide, then, is not a file by themself but rather inside a folder with its name.
+Each guide, then, is not a file by itself but rather inside a folder with its name.
 That is because each guide has to be translated to several languages used on the website, such as English or Spanish.
 That is accomplished by distinguishing several files by their short, 2 characters locale name, such as shown below:

 ![](https://i.imgur.com/YbN5UaV.png)